Offline mode

 Can Trichomoniasis Cause Long-Term Health Problems?

-Several studies referenced by the World Health Organization suggest untreated trichomoniasis may increase the risk of acquiring infections such as HIV.
-The parasite causes microscopic inflammation that can make it easier for other pathogens to enter the body.
+According to several studies mentioned by the World Health Organization, untreated trichomoniasis can increase the risk of getting other STDs, such as HIV, because the parasite, although invisible, causes inflammation in the body, making it easier for other diseases to infect the body.

 Preventing Trichomoniasis in the Future